The procurement strategy

 The tenders for each lot will be evaluated in accordance with the published evaluation criteria to identify the most economically advantageous tenders.
 The relative weighting of price and quality will be 20:80 with 5 marks of the 80 quality marks being attributed to social value, which equates to 5% of the overall score.
 PSAA plan to ask bidders to describe the additional social value they will deliver from the contract, which could include the creation of audit apprenticeships and meaningful training opportunities.
 Bidders will also be asked to describe how their delivery of social value will be measured and evidenced.

 Bidders will only be requested to provide one response to the quality section of the tender irrespective of the number of contract lots they bid for, although some questions may require a lot-specific response.
-The “development lots” will be assessed against the same criteria but in some areas may have a different assessment focus requiring a separate response from bidders interested in these lots.
+The “development lots” will be assessed against the same criteria as the “standard” lots.

 The formal tender evaluation criteria and methodology will be described in the invitation to tender documentation, and published on the PSAA website.Back to top